linleon1995/prior_guiding_network/README.md

 ```

 ### Evaluation
 After training, you can use the pre-trained model by loading the checkpoint.
-You can evaluate the result by using the script.
+You can evaluate the result by using the Shell script.
 ```
 sh eval.sh
 ```